-When you walk into your local coffee shop, say hi to your favourite barista, and see that he’s already started your usual latte, it feels good.
+When you walk into your local coffee shop, say hi to your favourite barista, and see that they’ve already started your usual latte, it feels good.
 It’s nice to be recognized and remembered.

-In 2015, office workers received an average of 121 emails a day, and by 2018, that’s expected to increase to 140.
-Mind boggling — and time-consuming, which could explain why only about 21.8% of all those emails are ever opened.
+In 2015, office workers received an average of 121 emails a day, and today it’s over 200.
+Mind boggling — and time-consuming, which could explain why many of these daily emails remain unopened.

-To get yours noticed — and opened — you’ll need to pull out all the stops to minimize opt-outs and increase your conversion rate.
+To get your organisation’s emails noticed — and opened — you’ll need to pull out all the stops to minimise opt-outs and increase your conversion rate.

-Segmenting your email list involves sorting your subscribers into pre-defined buckets — buckets that divide them into categories based on such things as who and what they are, such as:
+Segmenting your email marketing lists involves sorting your subscribers into pre-defined buckets — buckets that divide them into categories based on such things as who and what they are, such as:

 - Job function